apache/couchdb/src/docs/src/api/database/find.rst

 .. code-block:: javascript

     {
         "selector": {
             "status": {
                 "$ne": "archived"
             },
             "type": "user"
         },
         "use_index": "type-not-archived"
     }

-Technically, we don't need to include the filter on the ``"status"`` field in the query selector - the partial index ensures this is always true - but including it makes the intent of the selector clearer and will make it easier to take advantage of future improvements to query planning
+Technically, we do not need to include the filter on the ``"status"`` field in the query selector - the partial index ensures this is always true - but including it makes the intent of the selector clearer and will make it easier to take advantage of future improvements to query planning